We all understand that we need to do more to protect the environment and it is clear that we can’t rely upon politicians to do it for us.

 - Aid agencies – like the WWF. these groups can play a key role in helping finance projects which are highly important but which are otherwise unfinanceable and usually look for projects that specifically deliver on their area of interest.

-- Community-focused approaches – online ‘crowdfunding’ and fundraising platforms have made it easier to mobiles the public to provide capital for the development of specific ideas and technologies.
+- Community-focused approaches – online ‘crowdfunding’ and fundraising platforms have made it easier to mobile the public to provide capital for the development of specific ideas and technologies.

 - Foundations – Large foundations have an important role to play in funding the ESG initiatives that commercial funding sources are unwilling to support.